Druhin13/ResoNote-ai/analysis/human_evaluation/instructions.md

 1. **Review the track information and lyrics** displayed on screen
 2. **Listen to the complete track** on Spotify (a link will open automatically)
 3. **Apply tags** in four categories:

    - **Emotional Tone**: The feelings or emotions expressed in the music (e.g., Joy, Sadness, Nostalgia)
    - **Thematic Content**: The subject matter or topics addressed (e.g., Love, Heartbreak, Success)
    - **Narrative Structure**: How the song tells its story (e.g., First Person, Narrative_Yes)
-   - **Lyrical Style**: The literary techniques used (e.g., Metaphor, Repetition, Vivid_Imagery)
+   - **Lyrical Style**: The literary techniques used (e.g., Metaphor, Repetition, Vivid\*Imagery)
+     <br><br>
+     _You may select multiple tags within a facet if they are clearly supported by the lyrics.
+Use None only when no listed tags in that facet apply._

 ## Important Guidelines

 ### Take Your Time

 - There is no time limit for this study
-- Listen to each song completely before tagging
-- Consider both the music and the lyrics when making your judgments, with a special emphasis on the lyrics as this project focuses on lyrical semantics
+- Prioritize textual evidence in lyrics.
+Use audio cues (performance, timbre) only to disambiguate when lyrics are ambiguous.
 - You can take breaks between tracks whenever needed
 - Your progress is automatically saved after each track